 INNSTAR Wrist Wraps are some of the best wrist wraps on the market.
 They come in a variety of sizes, meaning you won’t have to sacrifice compression and you won’t have to have it if you don’t want it.

-These wraps are also rated 5.0 out of 5 stars on Amazon, making them a favorite among customers.
+These wraps are also popular, making them a favorite among customers.

 Though they’re only available in one color, these wrist wraps are not to be doubted.
 They’re made of adjustable nylon elastic and high-quality velcro to keep your wraps from chafing and slipping during your reps.